TempoControl: Temporal Attention Guidance for Text-to-Video Models: Experiments

 \subsection{Audio-Visual Alignment}

-We also experimented with zero-shot alignment of video to external audio by using a preprocessed audio envelope as the temporal condition.
-Given a waveform $y$, we extract its onset strength envelope $s_t$, adaptively pool it to match the number of frames, and normalize to $[0, 1]$ via min-max normalization.
-Prominent peaks are preserved via thresholding and Gaussian smoothing:
+We also explore zero-shot alignment of video to external audio by using a preprocessed audio envelope as the temporal condition.
+Given a waveform $y$, we compute its onset-strength envelope $s_t$, pool it to the number of frames, and normalize it to $[0,1]$.
+Peaks are preserved through thresholding and otherwise smoothed with a Gaussian filter:

-where $\tau_{audio}$ is a threshold for peak preservation, and $\sigma$ is the standard deviation of the Gaussian kernel used for smoothing.

-In Figure~\ref{fig:audio}, we present examples of accurate video adaptation to audio peaks, with additional results in the appendix.
-Although experiments are limited to simple cases with prominent peaks, these findings suggest a promising direction for aligning generated video with audio without requiring costly training on curated datasets.
+Figure~\ref{fig:audio} shows examples where video motion aligns with peaks in the audio envelope, with additional results in the appendix.
+While tested on simple cases with clear peaks, these results suggest that audio-driven temporal conditioning is a promising approach for achieving audio-video alignment without requiring training on paired datasets.